Table of Contents

 - Strips all hardness out of the water, leaving absolutely no magnesium and calcium minerals behind.

 - Many salt based water softeners are NSF certified

 - Salt based softeners offer a wider range of benefits aside from just reducing the build-up of scale on water-based appliances.

-- Salt based water softeners tend to be more costly because of their efficiency in removing hardness-causing minerals from water.
+- Salt based water softening tends to be more costly because of their efficiency in removing hardness-causing minerals from water.

 - Not everyone wants to add more sodium into their water, even in small amounts.

-- May result in more maintenance than a standard salt free water softener.
+- May result in more maintenance than a water conditioner that does not use salt.

 - Because the hard water minerals are not actually removed from water, you can still benefit from the nutritional value of these minerals